khannashiv/Kubernetes-Practice/Basics/implementation.md

 **Deploying deployment using YAML file.**

-- We have followed official documentaion to deploy pod in top of minikube cluster.
+- We have followed official documentaion to deploy deployment on top of minikube cluster.
     - Ref : https://kubernetes.io/docs/concepts/workloads/controllers/deployment/

         - Here we have created deployment.yaml file, which contains information about how many replicas for a pod kubernetes have to create.